 - Over three stars out of five on ConsumerAffairs

-The Better Business Bureau (BBB) gives T-Mobile a decent rating of A but the 412 customer reviews leave the company with an average one star rating.
-Although 5,013 complaints have been closed in the last year.
+The Better Business Bureau (BBB) gives T-Mobile a rating of B+, which means the business is not currently BBB accredited.
+At the time of writing, the customer reviews leave the company with an average one star rating, and the BBB website logs 6,262 complains closed in the last 12 months.

 T-Mobile has some of the best offerings of all the big carriers out there.
 Thanks to widespread coverage and some of the fastest 4G LTE this is great for data fans.
 But it's the widest 5G nationwide coverage that set this apart from the competition.